fybrik/fybrik/website/content/contribute/code/devenv/index.md

 ---
 title: Development Environment
+summary: This page contains instructions for setting up a development environment
 weight: 2
 ---

-This page describes what you need to install as a developer and contributor to this project, for setting up the development environment.
+This page describes what you need to install as a developer and contributor to this project, for setting up a development environment.

 # Operation system